 Choose Energy Efficient Bulbs

 If you aren’t sure where to even begin on saving energy, contact your local electric company.
 Have them conduct an energy assessment to find out where you can save the most.
-As them for more home energy saving tips for winter and see if they have any other suggestions.
+As them for more home energy-saving tips for winter and see if they have any other suggestions.
 They will tell you where heat loss is occurring in your home to help you save money.

 Diane is a professional blogger and nationally certified pharmacy technician at Good Pill Pharmacy.
 She earned her BS in Microbiology at the University of New Hampshire and has worked in cancer research, academics, and biotechnology.
 Concern over the growing incidence of human disease and the birth of her children led her to begin living a more natural life.
 She quickly realized that the information she was learning along the way could be beneficial to many others and started blogging and freelance writing to share this knowledge with others.
 Learn more about her HERE.